 Wall footing is economical when:

 - When small magnitude loads to be transferred.

-- This footing is situated on dense sand and gravel.
+- This footing is situated on dense sand and gravels.

-Column footing is suitable and economical for depths greater than 1.5 m.
+Isolated footing is most suitable for depths greater than 1.5 m.

 In this types of foundation, the base of the column is large.